Education

 - Biblical wisdom literature and poverty

-In his spare time, Professor Degner enjoys playing the drums, fishing with friends, reading and spending time with his wife and two daughters.
+In his spare time, Degner enjoys playing the drums, fishing with friends, reading and spending time with his wife and two daughters.

 “The greatest command is to love the Lord our God with all of our heart, mind and soul.
 Christian higher education, and Cornerstone, in particular, provides students the opportunity to love the Lord with their mind in an especially powerful way.
 It’s my joy and goal to shepherd young adults to receive the Lord’s love and care through the truth of His Word and through an ever-increasing understanding of His world.”